DexterF/QtChronos/README.md

-QTChronos
+QtChronos
 =========

-QT Interface for the TI Chronos Clock
+Qt Interface for the TI Chronos Clock